sonuma21/Newsportal/README.md

 ## Overview
 **सेरोफेरो Newsportal** is a modern, feature-rich web application designed to deliver the latest news, breaking updates, and categorized articles, with a special focus on the Nepali community.
 Built with a robust tech stack, it offers a seamless, responsive user experience across devices, making it accessible to a diverse audience.
 The platform features a powerful admin panel for content management and a dynamic frontend optimized for engagement, incorporating culturally relevant elements like Nepali date formatting.

-This project showcases advanced proficiency in full-stack development, leveraging **Laravel**, **Tailwind CSS**, and **Filament PHP** to create a scalable, maintainable, and user-centric news platform.
+This project showcases advanced proficiency in full-stack development, leveraging **Laravel**, **Tailwind CSS**, and **Laravel Breeze** to create a scalable, maintainable, and user-centric news platform.
 It reflects a commitment to clean code, modern design principles, and cultural inclusivity.

 ## 📋 Table of Content
 - **Features**